An Open Letter to Elon Musk

 Here’s the truth no one in your inner circle seems to be saying out loud:

-If you don’t correct course now, your future holds a dismal Tesla and a hollowed-out SpaceX—companies rotting from the inside, abandoned by even your wealthiest, most loyal supporters.
+If you don’t correct course now, your future holds only a diminished Tesla, and a hollowed-out SpaceX—companies rotting from the inside, abandoned by even your wealthiest and most loyal supporters.

 Why?